 The authors retain the copyright and full publishing rights without any restrictions.

-Where applicable, ethics statements are required whenever research is conducted on humans or human tissue.
-The authors must provide an ethics statement as part of their materials and methods section detailing full information regarding their approval (including the name of the granting organization)
+When submitting the paper, the authors must provide an ethics statement as part of their materials and methods section detailing full information regarding their approval (including the name of the granting organization).

-All contributors who do not meet the criteria for authorship should be listed in an acknowledgements section.
+All contributors who do not meet the criteria for authorship should be listed in an acknowledgments section.